christophhart/hise_documentation/Welcome.md

 But you can of course go deeper and build your own software upon the **HISE** engine.
 I tried to make the code base as extendable as possible (browse the internal API)

 In both cases there is a commercial licence which allows to use **HISE** as closed-source project.
+I didn't decide how much it'll cost, but it will be in the ballbark of 500-1000€.

 **HISE** is built upon [JUCE](http://www.juce.com), so you will need also a valid **JUCE** licence if you want to go closed-source.